wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/configure-accounts.md

 * **Tenant accounts** are used to:

     * Provide tenants with access to the data on detected attacks and to the traffic filtration settings.
-    * Provide users with with access to certain tenant account's data.
+    * Provide users with access to certain tenant account's data.

 [Global users](../../user-guides/settings/users.md#user-roles) can switch between accounts in Wallarm Console: